CUH Logo

 What if I am pregnant or breastfeeding?

 It is usual to avoid radioactive tests during pregnancy.
-Patients who know, or suspect that they are pregnant should contact the department before attending and tell the doctor or nurse before the start of the test.
+Small amounts of some radioactive substances may appear in breast milk.
+Patients who are breast feeding and those that know, or suspect that they are pregnant must contact the department before attending to discuss this further and should also inform the department upon arrival.

 What happens after the test?

 Your results will be reported and available from your referring clinician/ team or GP within 3 weeks after your appointment.
+If you have MyChart, your results will become available once released by your referring consultant.

 Family / friends

 Due to the small size of the waiting area in Nuclear Medicine we ask that you please limit the number of people accompanying you for your visit.
+Children and pregnant women should not accompany you to the Nuclear Medicine department.

 Travelling abroad?

-How to find / contact the department
+How to find/contact the department

 The Nuclear Medicine department is located on level 3, in the outpatient end of the hospital.
 If you have any queries or cannot make your appointment please contact the department as soon as possible on 01223 217145.